Column: From Heavenly Harmony

 by Ken Myers

 The psalms, C. S. Lewis reminds us, are poems, "and poems intended to be sung: not doctrinal treatises, nor even sermons."
 Since they are lyrics, the psalms, Lewis insists, are characterized by "all the licenses and all the formalities, the hyperboles, the emotional rather than logical connections, which are proper to lyric poetry."
 We must always resist the temptation to reduce our reading of a psalm to a set of neatly contained bullet points, since the perception of meaning in poetry always requires our imaginative participation in the text.
-And singing usually . . .
+And singing usually helps.

-Not a subscriber?
+• Not a subscriber or wish to renew your subscription?
 Subscribe to Touchstone today for full online access.
-Over 30 years of content!
+Over 30 years of publishing!

 Your subscription goes a long way to ensure that Touchstone is able to continue its mission of publishing quality Christian articles and commentary.

 more from the online archives